uclibs/scholar_use_cases/organizing_content/organizing_content_use_cases.md

 `So that:` my exhibit may contain works from different depositors, collections, or groups, but it is clear that this is my own assemblage of works from others

 `Done looks like:` my exhibit can be accessed and shared with others

+## Submission 6 - Granular levels of authorization for administrative functions of existing records in specific collections, based on credentials
+`As a:` collection manager

+`I want to:` delegate permission to certain individuals to be able to manage/edit items and metadata for records already in a collection

+`So that:` those individuals can login and edit things only where I've given permission

+`Done looks like:` Individuals can login and manage items within certain areas, without access to other areas, and I can grant these granular permissions